In this chapter, you will follow a submission throughout the workflow, from first submission to final publication.

-The author or editor must ensure that metadata from the manuscript file is removed in a Double-Blind review.
+The author or editor must ensure that metadata from the manuscript file is removed in Anonymous Reviewer/Anonymous Author.
 See Removing Identifying Information for more information.

-Reviewer: The reviewer will not be able to see the author(s) in their reviewer’s queue if the editor has selected a double-blind review.
+Reviewer: The reviewer will not be able to see the author(s) in their reviewer’s queue if the editor has selected Anonymous Reviewer/Anonymous Author.
 All identifying information in the metadata of the submission details is automatically removed by the system, as seen in the example below.

 At the end of a review, if a reviewer chooses to upload a review file they should remove all identifying information before uploading it to the system.
 See Removing Identifying Information for more information.

 Author: No identifying information regarding the reviewer will be visible to the author within their manuscript view.

 Editor’s Decision: The decision email sent to the author(s) at the end of a review will have generic titles of the reviewers.